Alliance of Sahel States: Algeria

-Foreign partners & relations
+Foreign partners

-The AES has been taking actions to diminish the influence and control of former colonial power France over its resources, territory, diplomatic relations, and trade.
-As part this realignment, the nations of the AES have been seeking new partnerships to fill the vacuum left by France's exit.
-This has resulted in an intention to increase economic and security cooperation with Russia, Turkey, China, Iran, North Korea, and Afghanistan.
+The AES has been working to diminish the influence and control of former colonial power France over its resources, territory, diplomatic relations, and trade.
+As part of this realignment, AES states have been seeking new partnerships to fill the vacuum left by France's exit.
+This has resulted in an intention to increase economic and security cooperation with Russia, Belarus, Myanmar, Turkey, China, Iran, Azerbaijan, North Korea, and Afghanistan.

-Russian involvement notably includes a joint satellite program with Roscosmos, and military assistance from the Wagner Group to counter insurgencies.
+Russian involvement notably includes a joint satellite program with Roscosmos, and military assistance from Wagner Group mercenaries and later the Russian Africa Corps.
 In June 2025, Russia signed nuclear cooperation agreements with Burkina Faso and Mali for the peaceful use of atomic energy, infrastructure development, and energy security.
-The Burkina Faso–Russia Agreement, Finalized during the St Petersburg International Economic Forum, includes building a nuclear power plant, developing regulations, and training specialists.
+The Burkina Faso–Russia Agreement, finalized during the St. Petersburg International Economic Forum, includes the construction of a nuclear power plant, developing regulations, and training specialists.
 Rosatom also pledged scholarships and technical support, aiming to address Burkina Faso's severe electricity shortage.
-In June 2025 only about 20% of Burkinabes had access to power.
-The Mali–Russia Agreement, Signed during Assimi Goita's visit to Russia, includes nuclear infrastructure, safety regulations, training, and applications in medicine, agriculture, and industry.
+The Mali–Russia Agreement, signed during Assimi Goïta's visit to Russia, includes nuclear infrastructure, safety regulations, training, and applications in medicine, agriculture, and industry.
 The agreement is expected to boost Mali's energy autonomy and reduce reliance on imports.

-Turkey's foreign, defense, and energy ministers met with their counterparts in Niger to discuss new deals in the areas of security and defense, trade, energy, and mining on 17 July 2024 and had military contractors in Niger as of January 2025.
+Turkey's foreign, defense, and energy ministers met with their counterparts in Niger to discuss new deals in the areas of security and defense, trade, energy, and mining on 17 July 2024.
+Turkish Sadat military contractors operate in Niger as of January 2025.

 Iran and Niger signed a joint cooperation agreement during the third meeting of their Joint Economic Committee on the sidelines of the Iran Expo 2025 in April 2025.

-In March 2025, Niger, Burkina Faso, and Mali further distanced themselves from France by announcing their decisions to withdraw from the Organisation Internationale de la Francophonie (OIF), an international organization established in 1970 in Niamey, Niger, to promote the French language and encourage cooperation among French-speaking nations.
-Although the three AES countries are founding members of the OIF, they were suspended from the organization following the coups that brought military leadership to power, and consider the organization "a politically manipulated instrument".
+Accusations of destabilization

+The leaders of the AES have publicly accused Western countries (especially France) of actions to undermine their security, sovereignty, and political stability.
+These allegations have become more prominent since the three states expelled French military forces from their territory and withdrew from ECOWAS.
+Their accusations include claims that Western actors have: